Bacon/BaconLiquibase/README.md

     }

-As we are working with absolute paths here and Liquibase uses the full path to identify each change set, you have to tell it a local file path within all of your change set files:
+As we are working with absolute paths here and Liquibase uses the full path to identify each change set, you have to tell it a logical file path within all of your change set files:

     <databaseChangeLog